joseben/SIMHACK/README.md

 # SIMHACK

-The codes to the SIMHACk tasks can be found here
+The codes to the SIMHACK tasks can be found here